wistia/wistia-open-docs/_posts/video-seo.md

 *Add to SEO sitemap*.

 {{ "The Video SEO functionality will only work with SEO embeds!" | note }}

-In order to have the SEO embed type available for your embeds, you need to have a Video SEO sitemap created and verified.

 This will then bring up a dialog box where you can enter the relevant information about your video (like tags, description).